adambeth/playwright_cucmber/README.md

 docker-compose run -e NODE_ENV=development test npm run test:cucumber
 ```

+## 🤖 AI Development Tools

+This project leverages AI-powered development tools to enhance productivity and code quality:

+- [Cursor](https://cursor.sh/) - AI-powered IDE used for intelligent code completion, refactoring, and debugging
+- [Claude](https://anthropic.com/claude) - AI assistant used for code generation, review, and documentation

 ## 📝 Contributing

 1. Create a new branch for your feature